vitutorial/VITutorial/README.md

 * The tutorial has already been presented in Berlin, where it was given in 2 sessions.
 The focus was on Deep Generative Models ([Module 6](https://github.com/philschulz/VITutorial/blob/master/modules/M6_DeepGenerativeModels/M6_DeepGenerativeModels.pdf)).
 The next stop will be Dublin.

 # Tour
+**Upcoming**

-Below are confirmed venues where we will give the tutorial.
+Below are confirmed venues and dates (if available) for future presentations of the tutorial.
 * Melbourne University
+  1. Basics of Variational Inference: Tue, 31-10-2017, Doug McDonell Building, room 8.03, 2:00pm-3:15pm
+  2. Deep Generative Models: Thu, 02-11-2017, Doug McDonell Building, room 8.03, 2:15pm-3:30pm
+  3. Coding Tutorial: Tue, 07-11-2017, Doug McDonell Building, room 8.03, 2:00pm-3:15pm
 * Dublin City University

+**Past**
+* Berlin

 # Latex Dependencies
 To compile the slides, latex needs to have access to the [bayesnet tikz library](https://github.com/jluttine/tikz-bayesnet).